PAIDiPaidThis.com

 Does the microblading price include the top-up?

-Often but not always.
-The top-up a few weeks after the first session is essential for a lasting result, so a low headline price that excludes it is misleading.
-Ask directly whether the quote covers both appointments before you compare studios.
+Often, but not always.
+The top-up a few weeks after the first session matters for a lasting result, so a low headline price that leaves it out is misleading.
+Ask directly whether the quote covers both appointments before you compare studios, and get the answer in writing.

-Experience.
-This is semi-permanent tattooing on your face, and a skilled artist with strong healed results is worth the premium.
-A cheap job that heals patchy or the wrong shape can cost more to correct or remove than you saved.
+Mostly experience.
+This is semi-permanent tattooing on your face, and an artist with strong healed results, not just fresh ones, is worth the higher price.
+A cheap job that heals patchy or the wrong shape can end up costing more to correct or remove than you saved by going cheap.

 Is microblading a one-off cost?

-No. The colour fades over a year or two, so most people pay for an annual boost to keep it looking fresh.
-Factor that recurring cost in when you compare it against alternatives, because the first appointment is not the whole story.
+No. The colour fades over time, so most people pay for an annual boost to keep it looking fresh.
+Factor that recurring cost in when you weigh it against alternatives, because the first appointment is only the starting price, not the whole story.

 What if I do not like the result?

-Fixing bad microblading is harder and pricier than getting it right first time, sometimes needing laser tattoo removal.
-That is the strongest argument for choosing a proven artist over a bargain.
-This is guidance, not medical advice, so research the studio carefully.
+Fixing microblading you're unhappy with is harder and pricier than getting it right the first time, and sometimes needs laser tattoo removal on top.
+That's the strongest reason to choose a proven artist over the cheapest quote you can find.
+This is general guidance, not medical advice, so research the studio and its aftercare properly before you book.